 My goals for this blog:

 The FOCUS of this blog will be Joyful Journaling.
-Over the last four years I have come to learn joy in my journaling.
+Over the last four years I have come to experience joy in my journaling.
 It's not the grinding grudge I once thought it was.
-I could never get pre-printed journals to work for me.
+I could never get pre-printed journals and/or planners to work for me.
 I never used all of the special printed papers, so they went to waste, or I never had enough of the kind of page I did use.
 I found a way to make it fun, enjoyable and relaxing for me.
 My quest is to help others explore new ways of journaling.
 I'll show you the different types of journals out there, and the possibility that you may already be journaling and didn't realize it.
 In this blog I'll show you what I have tried.
 It's not always pretty, but I have learned a few things.
 It's definitely a living, breathing work in progress.
 What works this year may not work out next year.
 That means, for as many different souls as there are out there, there are that many ways of journaling.
 You just need to find what works for you.
 Your journal should serve you, not the other way around.

 That's me in the shades...